GeoscienceAustralia/hiperseis/seismic/inventory/README.md

 ## Requirements

-The Python library requirements for using the tools and workflow of this package are listed in `requirements_common.txt` for all platforms, plus additional platform specific requirements listed in `requirements_linux.txt` for Linux and `requirements_win32.txt` for Windows.
+The Python library requirements for using the tools and workflow of this package are listed in `requirements.txt`.
 The package is written for Python version 2.7 or >=3.5.
 To install the library requirements, run

-&nbsp;&nbsp;&nbsp;&nbsp;`pip install -r requirements_common.txt`

-followed by platform-specific requirements:

-&nbsp;&nbsp;&nbsp;&nbsp;`pip install -r requirements_linux.txt`  (for Linux)

-OR

-&nbsp;&nbsp;&nbsp;&nbsp;`pip install -r requirements_win32.txt`  (for Windows)
+&nbsp;&nbsp;&nbsp;&nbsp;`pip install -r requirements.txt`

-Scripts that convert to sc3ml format also require Seiscomp3 to be installed on the host system and to be visible in the PATH.
-The installation of Seiscomp3 requires admin privileges and configuration by a knowledgable user.
+Scripts that convert inventory files to sc3ml format also require Seiscomp3 to be installed on the host system and to be visible in the PATH.
+The installation of Seiscomp3 generally requires admin privileges and configuration by a knowledgable user.

 ### Performance note